WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 #### Example Code

 {% sample lang="js" -%}
 ```js
 wwtControl.settings.set_solarSystemOrbits(true);
 ```

 ![Saturn Orbits](images/SaturnOrbits.jpg)

-The orbits of all the solar system planets are shown in the SolarSystemOrbitColor.
+The orbits of all the solar system planets are shown in the SolarSystemOrbitColor.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings SolarSystemOverlays Property

 Note: This feature is not implemented.